leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 Let's look at the project structure that was created by the express generator.
 Remember that there is nothing special about the structure and you are free to modify it in order to simplify things.

 - `app.js` - This file is the launching point for our app.
-We use it to import all other server files including modules, configure routes, open database connections, and just about anything else we can think of.
+We use it to call other JavaScript code, configure routes, and open database connections.
 - `bin/` - This directory is used to contain useful executable scripts.
-By default it contains one called www .
-A quick peak inside reveals that this script actually includes app.js and when invoked and starts the HTTP server.
+By default it contains one called `www`.
+A quick peak inside reveals that this script actually imports `app.js` and starts the HTTP server.
 - `node_modules/` - This directory is home to all external modules used in the project.
 These modules are installed when you run `npm install`.
-You should never need to touch anything here.
+You should touch anything here.
-- `package.json` - This file contains a JSON object that defines various properties of our project including things such as name and version number.
+- `package.json` - This file contains a JSON object that defines various properties of our project including things such as the name and version number.
 It can also defined what versions of Node are required and what modules our project depends on.
-A list of possible options can be found in the npm documentation.
+A list of possible options can be found in the NPM documentation.
 - `public/` - As the name alludes to, anything in this folder will be made publicly available by the server.
 This is where we are going to store HTML, CSS, and images we want to serve up as static content.
 - `routes/` - This directory houses our Node controllers and is usually where most of the backend code will be stored.
 - `views/` - This is for server side rendered content.
 We will not be using this.